Name: Horsethief Reservoir Campgrounds

-The Horsethief Reservoir Fishing Access Area is owned by the Idaho Dept of Fish and Game.
+The Horsethief Reservoir Campground is owned by the Idaho Dept of Fish and Game.
 It is not a state park as some other sites indicate.
 There are 270 acres on the north and west sides on the reservoir.
 Horsethief Reservoir is almost 2 miles long and one half mile wide.
 It is surrounded by gently rolling forested hills.
-During the summer the lake is very crowded and fishermen are lined up along the banks.
-Even though there are 120 campsites, there were no vacancies when we were there and there were campers anywhere they could squeeze in.
+During the summer, the lake can be very crowded.
 The YMCA has a large facility on the south end of the reservoir that is off limits to the general public.
 The east side of the lake is private property and is posted "Do Not Trespass".
+The YMCA administers the campgrounds and they have a good website.
+Towards the bottom of thier page there is a link to a brochure for the campground and it is well done.

 Garbage Services: This is a "Pack it in, Pack it out" campground.